theoemmerich/theoemmerich.github.io/_pages/about.md

 author_profile: true

 ---
-**About me**
 <div style="text-align: justify;">

-I am a CNRS Principal investigator managing a lab at Ecole Normale Superieur(ENS) of Lyon.
-During my Ph.D. and postdoc, I contributed to the opening of a new research field: brain-inspired nanofluidics.
-It consists in implementing brain-like computations by relying on nanoscale fluidic channels filled with liquid electrolytes.
-This research direction is motivated by the high energy-efficiency of the brain (that operates with water and salts) relative to modern computers in a context of increase of computing power and decreasing amount of material and ressources.
-To advance in this direction, I am relying on disruptive nanopore technological developement using material and techniques coming from condensed matter physics and CMOS technology.
+I am a CNRS Principal Investigator leading a research group at the École Normale Supérieure (ENS) of Lyon.
+During my Ph.D. and postdoctoral work, I helped establish a new research area: brain-inspired nanofluidics.
+This emerging field explores how brain-like computations can be achieved using nanoscale fluidic channels filled with liquid electrolytes.
+The motivation stems from the remarkable energy efficiency of the brain—which operates using water and salts—compared to conventional electronic computers, especially in a context of growing computational demands and dwindling material resources.
+To push this research forward, I develop disruptive nanopore technologies, drawing on methods and materials from condensed matter physics and CMOS-based nanofabrication.

 </div>